sirin-koca/java-rmi-api/README.md

 - Dockerized Deployment: Servers containerized for reproducibility.
 - Graphs & Logs: Visualize turnaround time, execution time, waiting time, and server queue length.

 ## 2. System Architecture
-- **Proxy (load balancer)**: Clients ask the proxy for a processing server for their zone.Proxy prefers a server in the same zone; if overloaded (≥18 queued), it chooses the least-loaded neighbor clockwise; if no server in a zone, it reroutes to the closest clockwise zone.
-After every 18 assignments to a server, the proxy updates its view of that server’s load (non-blocking).RMI registry binds the proxy under the name "proxy" on port 1099 (see ProxyServer main).
+- **Proxy (load balancer)**: Clients ask the proxy for a processing server for their zone.
+Proxy prefers a server in the same zone; if overloaded (≥18 queued), it chooses the least-loaded neighbor clockwise; if no server in a zone, it reroutes to the closest clockwise zone.
+After every 18 assignments to a server, the proxy updates its view of that server’s load (non-blocking).
+RMI registry binds the proxy under the name "proxy" on port 1099 (see ProxyServer main).
 - **Servers**: Each server exposes the stats API (below), maintains a request queue, and may enable an internal cache (FIFO or LRU).
 Default dataset path in code: `src/main/resources/dataset/exercise_1_dataset.csv`
 - **Client**: Reads queries and emits timing stats.
 Default input: `src/main/resources/input/exercise_1_input.txt`.
 Modes: naive, server-cache, client-cache.
 Output examples are recorded under `src/main/resources/output/`*(please see the provided samples).
 - **Simulated latency**: Base 80 ms within same zone; add 30 ms × zone-distance to neighbor zones (clockwise).